George Uhlenbeck: Career

 research.
 In 1945, he returned to Ann Arbor, where he was named the Henry Smith Carhart Professor of Physics in 1954.
 In the year 1955 he occupied the Lorentz Chair at Leiden University.

 Uhlenbeck remained in Ann Arbor until 1960, when he joined the Rockefeller Institute for Medical Research (now the Rockefeller University) in New York City as a professor and member of the institute.

 Uhlenbeck developed the physical theory of the Ornstein–Uhlenbeck process.
+In 1933, Uhlenbeck and Edwin Uehling extended classical kinetic theory to gases obeying Bose–Einstein and Fermi–Dirac statistics.
+Their treatment generalized the theory of transport phenomena to quantum gases and derived hydrodynamic equations together with expressions for viscosity and thermal conductivity.
+The resulting kinetic equation, now known as the Uehling–Uhlenbeck equation, incorporates the effects of quantum statistics into the description of particle collisions.

 Retirement and death

 He retired in 1971, but remained scientifically active until the early 1980s.

 Uhlenbeck died on October 31, 1988, in Boulder, Colorado, at the age of 87.

 Recognition

 Uhlenbeck received five honorary degrees.
 In addition, he received the Research Corporation award in 1953, the Oersted Medal of the American Association of Physics Teachers in 1955, the Max Planck Medal of the German Physical Society in 1964, the Lorentz Medal of the Royal Netherlands Academy of Arts and Sciences in 1970, the National Medal of Science in 1977, along with Goudsmit, and the Wolf Prize in Physics in 1979.

 In 1951 he became member of the Royal Netherlands Academy of Arts and Sciences.
 He was elected to the United States National Academy of Sciences in 1955, the American Philosophical Society in 1957, and the American Academy of Arts and Sciences in 1964.

 Uhlenbeck was a friend of many of the great physicists and mathematicians of his era, including Enrico Fermi and Oskar Klein.
 Abraham Pais called him "a supurb teacher.
 I never heard a man who could lecture with such clarity.
 E.G.D.
 Cohen, a student of Uhlenbeck's, described his teacher: